What is Hyperconvergence?

 Converged Infrastructure

-Converged infrastructure (CI) was the first attempt to simplify deployment.
-Vendors began packaging servers, storage, and networking into validated systems that were easier to deploy.
+Converged infrastructure (CI) was the first major step toward simplifying data center management.
+Vendors began packaging servers, storage, and networking into validated systems that were easier to deploy and supported by a single provider.

 Hyperconverged Infrastructure